Theft by False Pretenses - Penal Code 532 PC

 So, suppose you're charged with theft by pretenses, and you have a defense in your mind.
 In that case, you need to sit down with an attorney who's experienced with these cases – give him all the facts, don't put a spin on it, let them know what happened, and then let them help you and educate you as to whether or not you can defend yourself.
 If you can't protect yourself, if they've got the goods on you and they're going to be able to prove the case, then other strategies need to be employed to negotiate.

-So, make the phone call to the Hedding Law Firm.
+So, call the Hedding Law Firm.
 Take the first step towards resolving your matter and getting yourself out of the criminal justice system.
 Contact our criminal defense law firm for a free case evaluation.